NREL/HALOS/README.md

 * To integrate SSolarPILOT into HALOS, [solarpilot.dll](https://github.com/NREL/SolarPILOT/blob/copilot/deploy/api/solarpilot.dll) and [copylot.py](https://github.com/NREL/SolarPILOT/blob/copilot/deploy/api/copylot.py) have to be in the HALOS directory at  ".\HALOS\code".
 Within HALOS, [sp_module.py](https://github.com/NREL/HALOS/blob/master/code/sp_module.py) can be used to interact with SolarPilot.
 * Microsoft Visual Studio 2019 or above is required for SolarPILOT API to work.

+## Cbc setup
+HALOS is implmemented in Python 3.7 and uses Pyomo, an algebraic modeling language implemented in Python for its optimization model.
+While a large collection of solvers are accessible to Pyomo, the default solver used in HALOS is Cbc.
+The following steps will allow Cbc to be accessible within HALOS on Windows systems:
+* Download the Cbc binary at its [Bintray location](https://bintray.com/coin-or/download/Cbc/2.9).
+* Add the folder location of the binary to the PATH environment variable After adding this folder, placing binaries of other solvers that work with Pyomo in the same folder should allow access from Pyomo models.

 ## Running Case Studies

 Once SolarPILOT is setup to work, follow the following steps to run different cases.